01 of 11

 So just because you are stuck with apartment-rental-beige, housing tract Swiss coffee, or simply prefer a palette that speaks in a whisper instead of a scream, there’s no reason to settle for boring.
 For proof, check out the gorgeous bedrooms featured here.
 All are predominantly decorated in neutrals, but not a one is boring, overly safe, or without style.
 These are neutrals done right.Continue to 2 of 11 below.

 02 of 11

-Think the only way to create a dramatic, high-contrast bedroom is to decorate with bright colors or moody blues, reds or greens?
+Do you think the only way to create a dramatic, high-contrast bedroom is to decorate with bright colors or moody blues, reds, or greens?
 Well, think again, because if you choose them well, neutrals can be every bit as dramatic and eye-catching as the purer colors of the spectrum.
 Picture charcoal gray or chocolate brown (as in the room featured here) highlighted with gauzy accents of creamy white.
-Dreamy, dramatic and romantic, yet not a bright or primary color in sight.
-When you decorate with dark walls, like the room here, adding plenty of soft fabric accents keeps the look cozy and romantic, rather than spooky or cave-like.
+Dreamy, dramatic, and romantic, yet not a bright or primary color in sight.
+When you decorate with dark walls, such as with the room here, adding plenty of soft fabric accents keeps the look cozy and romantic, rather than spooky or cave-like.
 Beautiful.Continue to 3 of 11 below.

 03 of 11

 The minimalist decorating style is free from clutter and unnecessary furnishings, with a clean and serene vibe that makes it perfectly suited to the bedroom.
 While often associated with a stark, cool palette of black, gray, and white, a palette of earth-tone neutrals also works very well with this tranquil decorating style, adding some warm welcome.
 Note that minimalist does not mean without personality, style, or any adornment.
 The best minimalist rooms have interesting touches in the lighting, well-chosen artwork, and furnishings that keep the look friendly, not sterile.Continue to 4 of 11 below.